paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-100-agricultural-market-transition.md

 Pub.
 L. 110–234 and Pub.
 L. 110–246 enacted identical sections.
 Pub.
 L. 110–234 was repealed by section 4(a) of Pub.
 L. 110–246.

 Section 1405 of Pub.
 L. 110–246, which directed that this section be added at the end of subtitle E of the Federal Agriculture Improvement and Reform Act of 1996, was executed by adding this section at the end of subtitle E of title I of that Act, to reflect the probable intent of Congress.

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–21, § 10312(b)(1), added subsec. (a) and struck out former subsec. (a) which related to rates for the storage of forfeited sugar for 2008 to 2011 crop years.

+Subsec. (b).
+Pub.
+L. 119–21, § 10312(b)(2), substituted “Prior” for “Subsequent” in heading and “through 2024” for “and subsequent” in text.

 #### Effective Date
 Enactment of this section and repeal of Pub.
 L. 110–234 by Pub.
 L. 110–246 effective May 22, 2008, the date of enactment of Pub.
 L. 110–234, see section 4 of Pub.
 L. 110–246, set out as a note under [section 8701 of this title](./chapter-113-agricultural-commodity-support-programs.md#section-8701).